usaid-cs/yesterday-i-learned/random.md

 1. A superclass is called a superclass, despite it always having fewer methods than its subclasses, because [a superclass always has more instances, the thing we are counting.](https://www.youtube.com/watch?v=mVVNJKv9esE)
 1. The [principle of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) also extends to the choice of tools: to do two things, you will ideally want to choose a tool that does *only* those two things, rather than a tool that does a thousand more things.
 An example of that would be using a business rules engine to calculate 2 + 2.
 Cheng Lou also noted that daily engineering should seek to do things with existing powers, not seeking more powers.
 1. ["What's the easiest way to gain performance?
 Do less stuff"](https://youtu.be/mVVNJKv9esE?t=28m41s) 😂😂😂
-1. Whenever you meet someone for the first time every day, [wait a second, then do your best heartfelt smile on your face.](https://www.youtube.com/watch?v=R3UODz5O8zo) 😂😂😂
 1. [Watch your target partner (every so often), even when someone else in the group is talking.](https://www.youtube.com/watch?v=R3UODz5O8zo) This makes your target partner think you care about their reactions.
 1. When someone asks "Where are you from" or "What do you do", try to respond the question with something that relates to the asker.
 For "What do you do", *you* should not be asking it because not everyone is proud of what they do.
 If you are the one answering "What do you do", then attempt to add the word "help" into the response, i.e. ["I help people get the best Japanese candies the country has to offer,"](https://www.candyjapan.com/) rather than "I run a website that sells Japanese candies".
 A valid alternative to "What do you do" is "How do you spend most of your time".
 1. *Parroting* is a lazy technique that repeats a term from the last sentence the other person said. followed by a question mark.
 It is a bailout method that keeps the conversation going without contributing anything to it.
 "I watched Westworld last night.
 It was amazing."
 "Westworld?"